timwood0/voter-info/README.md

 </credentials>
 ```
 with the _consumer keys_ and _access tokens_ for the developer account under
 whose user ID the tweets will be posted.
-The user of the script must set the element contents in `keys.xml`
+The user of the package must set the element contents in `keys.xml`
 to valid values issued by Twitter.

 The script will exit with non-zero status if it cannot compose a tweet in its standard format